Amber Heard accuses Johnny Depp of sexual assault in new claims at trial

 This is the first time Ms Heard has publicly alleged Mr Depp sexually assaulted her

-Ms Heard's attorney, Elaine Bredehoft, claimed that Mr Depp sexually assaulted Ms Heard using a liquor bottle during a black-out drunk episode.
+Ms Heard's attorney, Elaine Bredehoft, claimed that Mr Depp sexually assaulted Heard using a liquor bottle during a black-out drunk episode.

 Mr Depp was visibly skeptical as Ms Bredehoft made the claims, and shook his head "no" after her comments.